Skip to content

 Managing storage

 The Downloads screen has two tabs: Server (what your Suwayomi server is downloading) and On device (what's stored locally).
 Open Downloads → On device to see everything on this device: total storage used, and a row per series with its chapter count and size.
-From a series page you can Remove downloads for that series, and individual chapters can be removed with their pin button.
+From a series page you can Delete on-device downloads for that series, and individual chapters can be removed with their pin button.

 You can pause and resume the on-device download queue from the same screen, so a large batch doesn't have to run all at once.

-- Storage used: how much space your offline chapters take up.
+• Storage used: how much space your offline chapters take up.

-- Remove all downloads: clears every offline chapter from this device in one step (your server library is untouched).
+• Remove all downloads: clears every offline chapter from this device in one step (your server library is untouched).

-- Simultaneous downloads: how many pages download at once (1–8, default 2).
+• Simultaneous downloads: how many pages download at once (1–8, default 2).
 Lower it on a slow or metered connection.

-- Download over Wi-Fi only: on by default, so background downloads don't spend mobile data.
+• Download over Wi-Fi only: on by default, so background downloads don't spend mobile data.
 Turn it off to allow downloads on any connection.

 Categories can also download on their own: pick which ones under the download settings, and their new chapters are saved without you asking each time.